 The UFCW’s Occupational Safety and Health (OSH) Office has guidelines to help locals protect our members from the risk of heat illness this summer.

-To prevent heat illness, employers should make sure all workers should have access to:
+To prevent heat illness, employers should make sure all workers have access to:

-• Regular rest breaks or rest periods in a cool area.
+• Regular rest breaks or rest periods in a designated shady or cool location.

 • Regular bathroom breaks, as necessary.

 • Increased air circulation through the use of air conditioning, fans and general ventilation.

 • Education on the early signs of heat-related illness.

 • Training all management and hourly employees with an emphasis on how to recognize a medical emergency (heat stroke).

 • Having a clearly written protocol on how to respond to a medical emergency.

 • Training all management and hourly employees on the right of workers to access drinking water, as needed, and the right to access bathrooms, as needed.

 • Monitoring particularly hot work areas and a plan in place for when the heat index approaches the extreme caution zone.